erichare/gom-regional/DAISI.md

 # Interactive Regional GOM Model

-This daisi is a deployed version of the regional GOM model.
+This daisi is the deployment of the code of the paper **Outcrop to Basin center thermal evolution of the US Gulf of Mexico Basin**, Andrew Pepper, Nawaz Bugti, Lara Heister, Julie O’Leary, Jean-Marie Laigle, Elizabeth Roller, Jack Stalnaker, Paul Mann and Rob Pascoe.
+Presented at the conference AAPG - SEG IMAGE, Denver, 29th September 2021.

 The model can be accessed: